 Pearson Edexcel International GCSE in Chemistry is a linear qualification with two written examinations that will be taken in the same series at the end of the course of study.
-The assessment is an un-tiered written examination with questions designed to be accessible to students of all abilities.
+The assessment is an un-tiered written examination with questions designed to be accessible to students of all abilities techniques to evaluate chemical information, make judgements on the basis of this information.
+They will analyse, interpret and evaluate data and experimental methods.
+Learners will draw conclusions that are consistent with evidence from experimental activities and suggesting possible improvements and further investigations.